codefresh-io/docs.codefresh.io/_docs/administration/platform-ip-addresses.md

 toc: true

 ---
+# Test do not merge!
 Access to Kubernetes clusters behind strict firewalls not accessible from the public internet is governed through authorized IP addresses.
 Codefresh provides a list of IP addresses to be configured on clusters to allow access to them.

 You can register multiple external clusters to the Codefresh Runner and GitOps Runtimes.
 All Runtimes require Codefresh platform IPs to be configured on the clusters.
 In addition, managed clusters registered to Hosted GitOps Runtimes must be configured with a set of specific IP addresses to authorize access.